MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

   attribute.
 * Because the Player's pronouns do not automatically change unless they are inflicted with the `concealed` behavior attribute, this section could be written without making use of the Player's pronouns in `var` tags.
 Instead, the Player's pronouns could be written as plain text.
 This would allow a Player who uses multiple pronouns interchangeably to be referred to with alternating pronouns, for example.
 However, this would hamper the use of the setpronouns command for the Player unless additional logic checking is added.
 * In this section, the Player can be described in much more detail than the default description allows for, and detail can be added throughout the course of the game if the Player's appearance changes in significant ways.
 However, Player descriptions should ideally be kept as short as possible so as to not overwhelm Players with too much irrelevant information.
-* An example of this section that makes use of static pronouns, extra detail, and extra conditionals, might look like this:
+* An example of this section that makes use of static pronouns, extra detail, and extra conditionals, might look like
+  this:
   `<if cond="!container.hasAttribute('concealed')"><s>It's a fairly young individual of average height with very pale skin.</s> <s>He's quite scrawny and frail-looking, with a very small chest.</s> <s>She has black eyes and short, red hair with bangs falling a little into her face and shoulder-length fringes on both sides, with the rest of its hair <if cond="findInventoryItem('BLAKES RIBBONS', container.name, '', 'HAT') !== undefined">done up in two buns held together with a pair of black ribbons</if><if cond="findInventoryItem('BLAKES RIBBONS', container.name, '', 'HAT') === undefined">coming down to about the shoulders</if>.</s> <s>He looks easy enough to get along with, if a little nervous.</s></if>`

 *

 `<s><var v="container.pronouns.Sbj" /> wear<if cond="!container.pronouns.plural">s</if> <il name="equipment"><item>a SHIRT</item>, <item>a pair of PANTS</item>, and <item>a pair of TENNIS SHOES</item></il>.</s>`

-* This sentence lists all Inventory Items that the Player currently has [[equipped|Data-Structure:-EquipmentSlot]], except for those equipped to their "RIGHT HAND" and "LEFT HAND" Equipment Slots and those whose Equipment Slot is [[covered|Data-Structure:-Prefab#covered-equipment-slots]] by another equipped Inventory Item.
+* This sentence lists all Inventory Items that the Player currently has [equipped](equipment_slot.md), except for those equipped to their "RIGHT HAND" and "LEFT HAND" Equipment Slots and those whose Equipment Slot is [covered](prefab.md#Covered-equipment-slots) by another equipped Inventory Item.
-* If the Player's equipped Inventory Items are manually changed on the spreadsheet, the contents of the `il` tag must be manually updated with the [[single containing phrases|Data-Structure:-Prefab#single-containing-phrase]] of the respective Inventory Items in `item` tags.
+* If the Player's equipped Inventory Items are manually changed on the spreadsheet, the contents of the `il` tag must be manually updated with the [single containing phrases](prefab.md#Single-containing-phrase) of the respective Inventory Items in `item` tags.
 * If nothing is listed in the `il` tag, this sentence will not appear in the parsed description.
 * Because this sentence appears regardless of whether or not the Player has the `concealed` behavior attribute, `var` tags should be used to reference the Player's pronouns.
 They should not be replaced with static pronouns.

 * `<s>You see <var v="container.pronouns.obj" /> carrying <il name="hands"></il>.</s>`
-    * This sentence lists all [[non-discreet|Data-Structure:-Prefab#discreet]] Inventory Items that the Player currently has equipped to their "RIGHT HAND" or "LEFT HAND" Equipment Slots.
+    * This sentence lists all [non-discreet](prefab.md#Discreet) Inventory Items that the Player currently has equipped to their "RIGHT HAND" or "LEFT HAND" Equipment Slots.
     * If the Player's held Inventory Items are manually changed on the spreadsheet, the contents of the `il` tag must be manually updated with the single containing phrases of the respective Inventory Items in `item` tags.
     * If nothing is listed in the `il` tag, this sentence will not appear in the parsed description.